Laurence Alfred Mound: Career

 From 1959-1961 he served in Ibadan as entomologist to the Nigerian Department of Agricultural Research, working on whitefly vectors of crop virus diseases.
 In Sudan (1961-1964), he continued this work on whiteflies as entomologist to the Empire Cotton Growing Corporation.
 In 1964 he was appointed to the British Museum of Natural History, where he was responsible for the collections of whitefly and thrips and their research.
 He became head of the hemiptera section of BMNH in 1969, and deputy keeper of the entomology department in 1975, and head keeper in 1981.
 In 1994 he moved to Australia where he continues to work on Thysanoptera.

+Mound was appointed Officer of the Order of Australia in the 2025 Australia Day Honours.

 Taxa authored

 He has described over 640 thrips species and some 90 thrips genera.

-See :Category:Taxa named by Laurence Alfred Mound and also a List of wikidata taxa authored by Laurence Alfred Mound.